Small Subalgebras of Polynomial Rings and Stillman's Conjecture: The proof of the main theorems A, B, C, D, E and F

 \section{The proof of the main theorems A, B, C, D, E and F}

 We shall prove that if Theorems A, B, C, D, E, and F hold for positive integers strictly less than $d$ then they hold also for degree $d$.
 We note that all of the theorems are obvious if $d = 1$.

-To prove the first statement in Theorem A, let $D: = D(k-1,d-1)$, which bounds the number of generators of a minimal prime of an ideal generated by a regular sequence of $k-1$ or fewer forms of degree $d-1$, and which exists by the induction hypothesis.
+To prove part (a) of Theorem A, let $D: = D(k-1,d-1)$, which bounds the number of generators of a minimal prime of an ideal generated by a regular sequence of $k-1$ or fewer forms of degree $d-1$, and which exists by the induction hypothesis.
 Let $\Phi$ be as in Proposition~\ref{phi}, which also exists by the induction hypothesis, since one has a function ${}^3\cB(n,d-1)$ as in Corollary B. If the strength of the $d$-form $F$ is at least $\Phi(D,d)$, but the height of $(\cD F)R$ is at most $k-1$, we can choose $k-1$ or fewer polynomials in $\cD F$ that form a maximal regular sequence, and we can choose an associated (equivalently, minimal) prime of the ideal they generate that contains $\cD F$.
 The number of generators is bounded by $D= D(k-1,d-1)$.
 Hence, using only those generators of degree at most $d-1$, we obtain that $\cD F$ is contained in an ideal $J$ generated by at most $D$ forms of degree $\leq d-1$.
 By Theorem F, this contradicts the strength assumption on $F$.
 In characteristic 0 or $p > d$, we could simply have assumed that $F$ has strength $D$.

-The statement in the second paragraph of Theorem A follows from the final statement.
+Part (b) of Theorem A follows from part (c).
 We use induction on $n$.
 The result is clear if $n=1$.
 We may assume $n >1$ and that any $n-1$ or fewer linearly independent homogeneous elements in $V$ form an $\rom{R}_\eta$-sequence.
 None of the elements in the basis is in the ideal generated by the others: if it were, we would get a graded relation on the basis elements in which one of the coefficients is 1: say it is the coefficient of an element of degree $i$.
 Then a nonzero linear combination of elements of degree $i$ has an $k$-collapse for $k \leq i-1$, a contradiction, since we are assuming $\etA(i) \geq i-1$.
 Since the quotient by $n-1$ or fewer elements in the basis satisfies R$_\eta$, and so is a domain, we may assume that a basis for $V$ consisting of forms is a regular sequence.